ooominds/Deep_text_modelling/README.md

 ### Evaluation

-- learning curves
+DTM contains some useful functions for assessing your models.
+These include:

-- Precision, recall and F1 scores
+- Plotting learning curves.
+These, basically, displays the performance of your model as a function of training time.
+Monitoring the training and validation learning curves is useful to detect when the model starts to overfit, and hence training needs to be stopped.
-- Predictions on the test set
+- Generating predictions from the model based on the test data, which can be then used to compute performance scores (e.g. accuracy or precision/recall) on the test data.
-- Top predicted outcomes
+- Extracting the top predicted outcomes, or in other words, the outcomes corresponding to the top *N* predicted probabilities.

 ## Examples